kwonjunhyuk9/skema/docs/performance.md

 - Set the output format using `--output html` or `--output json`.
 - Define the output file and path with `--output-path ./report.html`.
 - Integrate the Lighthouse CLI commands into CI/CD pipelines for automated audits.

 ---

+## 📊 Using Vercel Analytics

+- Enable Analytics for your project via the Vercel dashboard under the “Analytics” tab.
+- Access real-time visitor data directly in the dashboard or via the Vercel Analytics API.
+- View traffic sources, geographic distribution, and page performance metrics on demand.

+---

+## ⚡ Using Vercel Speed Insights

+- Open your project in the Vercel dashboard and navigate to the “Speed Insights” section.
+- Review key performance metrics like FCP, LCP, and TBT collected from real user data.
+- Use filtering options to analyze specific URLs, devices, or time ranges.
+- Track performance trends over time to monitor improvements or regressions after deployments.

+---